Everything You Need to Know About the Love Actually Reunion

 The Love Actually sketch is part of Red Nose Day—a British charity telethon that uses live comedy, music and sketches to raise money and awareness for Comic Relief, a charity that supports children living in poverty in the U.K. and Africa.

 The telethon, which was launched in 1988 and co-created by Curtis, takes place every two years.
 It often features a humorous revamp of a popular British or American television series—for example, a Downton Abbey spoof called Uptown Downstairs Abbey starred Kim Cattrall in 2011, or a special version of Mr Bean in 2009.
-This year's Red Nose Day hosts include Lenny Henry, Warwick Davis and Miranda Hart—even James Corden will bring his signature Carpool Karaoke bit to the telecast.
+This year's Red Nose Day hosts include Lenny Henry, Warwick Davis and Miranda Hart—even James Corden will play a role.

 In 2013, the first ever U.S. Red Nose Day, a three-hour show live broadcast on NBC, featured a duet between Ed Sheeran and Kermit the Frog, Gwyneth Paltrow stuck in a harness and a Game of Thrones musical written by Coldplay.